logo for raise-smart-kid.com

 Sensorial-motor period (from birth to 2 years)

 During the first 18 months babies develop problem solving skills.
-A baby’s intelligence is influenced by genetic intelligence by his parents and secondly, by his environment and stimulation he receives from that environment.
+A baby’s emotional intelligence development is influenced by genetic intelligence by his parents and secondly, by his environment and stimulation he receives from that environment.
 During this period children are able to visualize something, e.g. when you say the word “car”, they can see the image of a car.

 12-18 Months: